 If two Tegans set Sue’s teeth on edge, then 10 Tegans is pure torture.

-Tegan gives in and she allows her body to be used by the laughing boy.
+Tegan gives in and allows her body to be used by laughing boy (aka Keith from The Prodigy).

 Sue: This is very intense.
 Confusing but intense.
-Ooh, he’s putting his snake in her.
-And he didn’t even buy her dinner first.
+Ooh, he’s putting his snake into her now.
+And he didn’t buy her dinner first.

-By now, Hindle is several coupons short of a toaster.
+By now it’s patently obvious Hindle is several coupons short of a toaster.

-Sue: Mad bastards are always the best villains.
-It feels more real.
+Sue: Mad bastards always make the best villains.
+It feels more real to me.
 I definitely won’t forget this performance in a hurry.
-I can’t take my eyes off him.
-Even when Peter Davison is on the screen.
+I can’t take my eyes off him, even when Peter Davison is on screen.